The Opportunity Stages in Salesforce should match your sales process.

 In Lightning, the Opportunity page layout can display the stages.

 Salespeople can click on the path arrow to move the opportunity to the next stage.

-For many businesses, this is an important tool for helping salespeople to understand the specific meaning of each stage.
-It also means there’s explicit exit criteria and other important information directly on the opportunity.
+For many businesses, this is an essential tool for helping salespeople to understand the specific meaning of each stage.
+It also means there are explicit exit criteria and other important information directly on the opportunity.